The dimension of projections of planar diagonal self-affine measures: Introduction

-We remark that while Theorem \ref{theorem-main} relaxes the separation assumption from \cite[Theorem 1.6]{BaranyKaenmakiPyoralaWu2023}, there the ``irrationality condition'' on the elements of $\lbrace A_i\rbrace_{i\in\Gamma}$ is slightly weaker, and the authors also prove something stronger for the measures in question, namely that they have so-called \emph{uniform scaling sceneries}.
+\end{theorem} Condition (1) of Theorem \ref{theorem-main} ensures that $\mu$ is not self-similar, and is necessary for the statement to hold.
+We remark that while Theorem \ref{theorem-main} relaxes the separation assumption from \cite[Theorem 1.6]{BaranyKaenmakiPyoralaWu2023}, there the authors also prove something stronger for the measures in question, namely that they have so-called \emph{uniform scaling sceneries}.
 Proving this property for self-affine measures in the absence of any separation conditions remains a challenging open problem.
 Finally, we remark that the conclusion of Theorem \ref{theorem-main} is not true for orthogonal projections to the coordinate axes.
 Counter-examples are found, for example, by choosing the contractions in $\Phi$ in such a way that their fixed points lie on a vertical or horizontal line.